jackmoch/node-milestones/03-database-driven-application/exercises/0x-mongo-terminal.md

 - List of stuff to query (approx 25)

-1. Provide a query showing just the names and id's of the Italian restaurants.
+1. Provide a query showing just the names (not id's) of the Italian restaurants.
-2. Provide a query
+2. Provide a query showing how many Bakeries have a name that start with M.
+3. Provide a query showing the zip codes of all restaurants with the word "Ice" in their cuisine.
+4. Provide a query showing the street and street number of Chinese restaurants ordered by zip code.
+5. Show only the American restaurants in Manhattan.
+6. Provide a query showing the restaurants that have been graded more than 4 times.
+7. Provide a query showing the oldest score from each restaurant.
+8. Provide a query showing the 5 pizza restaurants in the Bronx with the highest score on their most recent evaluation.
+9. Provide a query to find all of the restaurants in Brooklynn and list only the 21st-30th results.

 ## Additional Reading